StavropoulosK/Python/README.md

 To run the program, ensure that Python 3 is installed on your system.
 Then, download the project files and execute TsP.py.

-Upon launching the program, you'll be presented with a menu to input the coordinates (x, y) for each city.
+Upon launching the program, you can navigate to the input type menu and you'll be presented with a menu to input the coordinates (x, y) for each city.
 You can choose from three input methods:

-Random Generation – Generate coordinates for a specified number of cities.
+a)Random Generation – Generate coordinates for a specified number of cities.

-From File – Load coordinates from a text file where:
+b)From File – Load coordinates from a text file where:

    The first line contains the number of cities.

    Each subsequent line contains two integers representing the x and y coordinates of a city.

-Manual Entry – Choose the "User" option to enter the number of cities and their coordinates directly through the GUI.
+c)Manual Entry – Choose the "User" option to enter the number of cities and their coordinates directly through the GUI.

 After providing the input, click "Run" to display a map showing all cities.